stack-auth/stack/docs/docs/01-getting-started/02-setup.md

     STACK_SECRET_SERVER_KEY=<your-secret-server-key>
     ```

-2. Create a new file in `lib/stack.ts` and fill it with the following:
+2. Create a new file `stack.ts` in your root directory and fill it with the following:

     ```tsx
     import "server-only";
     import { StackServerApp } from "@stackframe/stack";

-    export const stackApp = new StackServerApp({
+    export const stackServerApp = new StackServerApp({
-      tokenStore: "nextjs-cookie", // storing auth tokens in cookies });
+      tokenStore: "nextjs-cookie", // storing auth tokens in cookies
+      //there is other parameter named "urls" which is covered later in the docs });
     ```